Using matrix jobs

 On This Page

 Matrix jobs provide a way to run a job multiple times with arguments.
 Arguments are supplied using parameters.
-There are many uses for this feature, including testing on multiple operating systems and against different language/library versions.
+There are many uses for this feature, including testing on multiple operating systems and against different language or library versions.

 Use matrix jobs to run multiple OS tests